-The courses listed below outline the requirements for completion for students officially admitted in the 2017-2018 academic year.
+The courses listed below outline the requirements for completion for students officially admitted in the 2018-2019 academic year.
 Requirements for completion may vary depending on the semester in which a student is admitted.
 Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.

-Hrs/Week Credits/Units LEC-LAB Courses EDSVC 10522102 EDU: Techniques for Reading and Language Arts 3 1-4 EDSVC 10522111 EDU: Guiding and Managing Behavior 3 2-2 EDSVC 10522120 EDU: Techniques for Science 3 1-4
+Hours Pe 'er Week Class Course Number Class Name Credits/Units Lecture Lab EDSVC 10522102 EDU: Techniques for Reading and Language Arts 3.0 1.0 4.0 EDSVC 10522111 EDU: Guiding and Managing Behavior 3.0 2.0 2.0 EDSVC 10522120 EDU: Techniques for Science 3.0 1.0 4.0